snowflakedb/SnowAlert/docs/getting_started.rst

         * SNOWALERT_QUERY_EXECUTOR_FUNCTION: The name of the lambda function that executes query_runner.py
         * private_key_password: The KMS-encrypted password for the private key associated with the SnowAlert user
         * private_key: The base64-encoded private key associated with the Snowflake user
-        * SNOWALERT_ACCOUNT: The Snowflake account where SnowAlert is deployed
+        * account: The Snowflake account where SnowAlert is deployed

 * Query Executor
     * This lambda function should run the query_runner.py code.
 This lambda is responsible for executing queries against data in Snowflake and generating alerts based on the results of those queries.